A Nurse's Journey

 Valerie McLeod has been a practicing registered nurse since 2006.
 Having practiced in many different domains, she reflects on her ability to continuously expand her nursing skills to provide traditional care for her family and community.

-Carrie Garpidy always had an interest in health and healing, so when she entered the nursing profession 26 years ago, she knew she had found her calling.
-With nearly two decades of experience, she shared her biggest takeaways from working in this ever-changing profession.
+Carrie Gardipy always had an interest in health and healing, so when she entered the nursing profession 26 years ago, she knew she had found her calling.
+With nearly three decades of experience, she shared her biggest takeaways from working in this ever-changing profession.